-I speak here of the prospects and promise of West Indian unity; of the long and often fitful struggle to give meaningful form and content to the deep-seated yearning of West Indian people to tap into their potential for making common cause at home and abroad: in short, the promise for the West Indian man in the street of a West Indian identity, a West Indian culture, a West Indian economy, a system of West Indian governance that could sustain and reinforce regional community.
+I speak here of the prospects and promise of West Indian unity.
+It was a long and often fitful struggle to give meaningful form and content to the deepseated yearning of West Indian people to tap into their potential for making common cause at home and abroad.
+In short, the promise for the West Indian man in the street of a West Indian identity, a West Indian culture, a West Indian economy, a system of West Indian governance that could sustain and reinforce regional community.